u-boot/u-boot/tools/binman/binman.rst

 since it is assumed that images are XIP and the offsets already include the address.

+While U-Boot's symbol updating is handled automatically by the u-boot-spl entry type (and others), it is possible to use this feature with any blob.
+To do this, add a `write-symbols` (boolean) property to the node, set the ELF filename using `elf-filename` and set 'elf-base-sym' to the base symbol for the start of the binary image (this defaults to `__image_copy_start` which is what U-Boot uses).
+See `testBlobSymbol()` for an example.

 .. _binman_fdt:

 Access to binman entry offsets at run time (fdt)